 Required Skills and Experience:

-- 1 or more years of work experience in construction, architecture or a related field
+- 1 or more years of work experience in project management or a related field

 - Openness to participating in faith-based activities with staff and local community as facilitated by TCOAC